codemilli/wikis/Guardfile-DSL---Configuring-Guard.md

 Note: The `--watchdir` option overrides this. (see `--watchdir` above for extra info).

-Note: Since recursion cannot be diabled on OSX, all other backends were made recursive - so if you want to watch selected directories AND files in the root directory of your project, move them to another directory and create symlinks back, e.g.
+Note: Since recursion cannot be disabled on OSX, all other backends were made recursive - so if you want to watch selected directories AND files in the root directory of your project, move them to another directory and create symlinks back, e.g.